Update: ‘Peugeot e-3008 design’ section updated and ‘TopElectricSUV says’ section added.

 There’s not much that we know for sure about the Peugeot e-3008’s design, but the French media has given pointers.
 Citing sources, L’Automobile reported on June 19, 2021, that Peugeot wouldn’t use its current style light signature on the next-gen 3008.
 The vertical LED DRLs of the all-new second-gen 2008, which Peugeot says “lend the vehicle a saber-toothed look,” inspired the hook-shaped DRLs of the facelifted second-gen 3008.
 According to the French report, the company is getting rid of this light signature at the end of the second generation, at least in the 3008’s case.

-The next-gen 3008, and thus the e-3008, could have twin headlamps with cues borrowed from the Peugeot e-Legend Concept.
-In that case, the headlamps would have the LED DRLs inside them.
-Expect the third-gen 308’s configurable virtual i-toggles that allow the driver to set a personalized shortcut key to various functions and shift-and-park-by-wire gearbox control.
-However, the latter would not be a big deal for the electric variant.
+In addition to the parts derived from the Inception Concept, expect the all-new 3008 to have the third-gen 308’s configurable virtual i-toggles that allow the driver to set a personalized shortcut key to various functions and shift-and-park-by-wire gearbox control.

 In March 2021, a report from Automotive News Europe reported that Stellantis has canceled the return of Peugeot to the U.S. A company spokesman told ANE that the company will focus on existing brands in the country.